 The protein encoded by this gene contains three cysteine-rich domains, a proline-rich region, and a pleckstrin homology domain with an overlapping Ras-associating domain.
 It is localized in the speckle domains of the nucleus, and mediates the regeneration of phosphatidylinositol (PI) from diacylglycerol in the PI-cycle during cell signal transduction. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DGKQ Gene

-DGKQ (Diacylglycerol Kinase, Theta 110kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include kinase binding and NAD+ kinase activity.
-An important paralog of this gene is DGKI.
+DGKQ (Diacylglycerol Kinase Theta) is a Protein Coding gene.
+Diseases associated with DGKQ include Retinal Degeneration and Gaucher Disease, Type I. Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include kinase binding and phospholipase binding.
+An important paralog of this gene is DGKD.